 - This infection is also common in adults than in children.
 About 65–90% of eye flu infections are caused by adenovirus.
 Irregularly, herpes simplex or zoster virus is responsible.
 It is another general type of pink eye that is highly infectious as airborne viruses can be reached by sneezing and coughing.

-- Viral conjunctivitis can also follow common viral upper respiratory infections such as measles, the flu or the common cold.
+- Viral conjunctivitis can also follow common viral upper respiratory infections such as measles, the flu, or the common cold.
 It further produces a watery discharge.
-Typically the virus starts to enter in one eye and soon spreads to the other eye.
+Typically the virus starts to enter one eye and soon spreads to the other eye.